Kkondae: Etymology

 There are two competing arguments on the origin of kkondae.
 The first theory claims that the word kondaegi, which means a pupa in the South Gyeongsang Province dialect, is the origin: The folded skin of a pupa reminds the wrinkles of an old man, so the word might have become a representation of an old man.
-The other theory suggests the French nobility title :fr:comte (count) is the basis of the word kkondae (although a modern French person would probably hear the old slang for police, :fr:condé).
+The other theory suggests the French nobility title comte (count) is the basis of the word kkondae (although a modern French person would probably hear the old slang for police, condé).
 During the Japanese occupation of Korea, pro-Japanese politicians such as Lee Wan-yong received nobility titles from the Japanese government.
-They proudly called themselves kkondae, hence it might have been developed into a slang later.
+They proudly called themselves kkondae, hence it might have been developed into a slang term later.

-The late 20th century
+Late 20th century

 Originally, the word kkondae meant simply an old man in a profane way.
 During the late 1960s when industrialization and westernization were in full swing in South Korea, the word also began to refer to (classroom) teachers.
-Students, who were not satisfied with the outdated school environment, would dismiss teachers from the older generation as old-fashioned beings.
-Hence, the word kkondae became a slang used by students.
+Students, dissatisfied with the outdated school environment, would dismiss teachers from the older generation as old-fashioned beings.
+Hence, the word kkondae became a slang term used by students.

 Cause

-The Society of Korea is holding the radical development of, and going to a rapidly changing society by innovation increasingly reduced the area which can resonate between the generations.
+The society of Korea is changing rapidly through innovation, increasingly widening the gap between the generations.
 This is not simply a matter of generation gap.
-This issue has a lot to do with media, technological advances, and globalization.
-It is also worth noting that there are emerging generations in which growth is delayed.
+This issue is associated with media, technological advances, and globalization.
+In addition, there are emerging generations in which growth is delayed.
 This is one of the backgrounds of discourse.
 It means that there are a lot of people who are not satisfied with the social norm of being grown up.
 This is also a structural problem.
 When the average life span was short, people accept and adapt quickly went to the social demands.
-But while human life began to increase gradually, people began to slow in marriage, career, academic and forms part of this interaction paradigm and the kkondae.
+But while human life began to increase gradually, people began to slow in marriage, career, academic and form part of this interaction paradigm and the kkondae.